gal-s2/Cluetact/README.md

 - TBD

 © 2025 Cluetact — built with love as part of a college project.
 Please don’t reuse the name or logo without asking.
-This project is open source under the MIT license.